 Do not use chemicals or fluids to start the fire.
 Do not burn garbage.
-Never use flammable fluids such as gasoline, gasoline type lantern fuel, kerosene, charcoal lighter fluid, napth, engine oil or similar liquids to start or "freshen up" a jie n this heater.
-Keep all such liquids well away from the least while it is in use.
+Never use flammable fluids such as gasoline, gasoline tripe lantern fuel, kerosene, charcoal lighter fluid, napth, engine oil or similar liquids to start or "freshen up" a fire in this heater.
+Keep all such liquids well away from or nearer while it is in use.

-- Open the stove bypass damper, ap a pen the primary air control fully. - Place several sheets of crumpled new spoper in the stove.
-Place six or eight pieces of dry kinding spit to a finger-width size on the paper.
-On the kindling, lay who three larger sticks of split dry wood approximately (25-51 mm) in diameter.
+- 1. Open the stove bypass damper, the primary air control fully. - Place several sheets of crumpled newspaper in the stove.
+Place six or eight pieces of dry kinging split to a finger-width size on the paper.
+On the kindling, lay two or three larger sticks of split dry wood approximately (25-51 mm) in diameter.
 (Figure 34)